The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 1. What are executive function skills?

-Executive function (EF) skills come from the brain's control center.
+Executive function (EF) skills come from the brain’s control center.
 They handle planning, focusing, recalling details, multitasking, and controlling emotions — kind of like the personal assistant for your brain.
-They help you figure out everything from scheduling to avoiding saying that cringe-y joke in a meeting.
+They help you figure out everything from scheduling to avoiding saying that cringe-y euphemism in a meeting.

 Consider EFs as three big action heroes: